|Once you leave State employment, you have a variety of options and are eligible to take a distribution at any time.

 If you wish to take a distribution from any provider other than those listed above, you will need to complete the RIC Distribution Form.
 Call the inactive provider to ask if they also require their own distributions form and if withdrawal restrictions or penalties will apply.

-The federal government has established rules for pretax plans like the Retirement Investors' Club (RIC) 457/401a plans that apply when retired participants reach age 70 1/2.
-The IRS requires that you begin taking annual minimum distributions no later than the April following the year that you turn age 70 1/2.
+The federal government has established rules for retirement plans like the Retirement Investors' Club (RIC) 457/401a plans that apply when retired participants reach age 72 (age 70 1/2 if turned 70 1/2 prior to 2020).
+The IRS requires that you begin taking annual minimum distributions no later than the April following the year that you turn age 72 (age 70 1/2 if turned 70 1/2 prior to 2020).

 If you fail to begin taking your requirement minimum payments on time, you will be subject to an IRS 50% penalty on the amount you should have taken.